abbacode/sshautomator/README.md

 * Resulting output of command will be saved to a local file
 * Both Cisco and non-Cisco devices are supported (all devices which have a SSH CLI)
 * Simple excel front-end to help manage the automation of task
+* Multi-processing support to speed up the execution of task

 =======================================================
 Practical application examples for network engineers: